lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 ## Inspection

-Use `C-c I` (`M-x lisp-inspect`) to get an inspector window about an expression.
+Use `C-c I` (`Alt-x lisp-inspect`) to get an inspector window about an expression.
 If the point is on a symbol, inspect this symbol.
 It works with objects printed on the REPL.

-Use `M-x lisp-browse-class-as-tree` to display the inheritance tree of a class.
+Use `Alt-x lisp-browse-class-as-tree` to display the inheritance tree of a class.
 In the screenshot below, you can inspect a class node by clicking on it.
 You can also scroll the graph with the same key bindings as cursor movement.